Welcome to the ‘It Program’

 Supplemental 'IT Program'

-Floor It - Core: The core is the group of trunk and hip muscles that surround the spine, abdominal viscera and hip.
+Floor It - Core: If you can add more to your routine think about adding Core Work.
+The Core is the group of trunk and hip muscles that surround the spine, abdominal viscera and hip.
 Core muscles are essential for proper load balance within the spine, pelvis, and kinetic chain.
 They spare the spine from excessive load and are essential for load transfer between the upper and lower body.
 These exercises have been shown through studies to improve low back dysfunction and aid in athletic performance.
 They can all be done in less than 5 minutes.
 Do these floor exercises two to three times a week or daily.
 If you have difficulty going down to the floor we have a standing version (email us for standing version).
 See videos for demonstrations.

 Master List of IT Program